 While all three example industries have the same main goal in mind (identifying & verifying a customer’s identity), every industry still uses KYC regulations for a slightly different purpose.
 Let’s now have a look at how the KYC regulations differ for different regions.

 KYC regulations don’t only differ per industry, but also per region or country.
-To keep the blog readable, we focus on three different regions, the European Union, United Kingdom and United States.
+To keep the blog readable, we focus on three different regions: the European Union, the United Kingdom, and the United States.

 Over thirty years, the EU has developed a solid framework for preventing money laundering and terrorism financing.
 The EU rules are far-reaching and go beyond international standards.
 Therefore, the European Commission wrote an action plan for a comprehensive Union policy on preventing money laundering and terrorism financing to achieve more harmonious, cohesive, and powerful Anti Money Laundering (AML) regulations.